skyward-luke/go-claude/README.md

 # Golang CLI for Claude Chatbot API

 A playful Golang CLI for sending user input to Claude, with optional colorized output and structured output of chatbot responses for stdin pipes (|)

 Serializes the conversation history to file, in protocol buffer format.

-## Run
+## Develop

 ```bash
 MSG="is golang better than C?"